Extinction Cycle

 ROT Infiltration of the USS George Washington

-The ROT Infiltration of the USS George Washington is the naval mission that turns the carrier from humanity's command platform into a contested symbol of.
+The ROT Infiltration of the USS George Washington is the naval mission that turns the carrier from humanity's command platform into a contested symbol of legitimacy.
+The George Washington once represented survival command, scientific coordination, and military continuity.
+Under ROT pressure, it becomes a prize in a civil war over who has the right to govern the survivors.

-Open ROT Infiltration of the USS George Washington in the interactive wiki
+Open the interactive ROT Infiltration of the USS George Washington view

 Overview